tue-mps-edu/asd-engd-project-2019-thermal-object-detection/testing_and_results/README.md

 # Testing and Results

-This folder have two sections:
+This folder has two sections:

 The first section contains the beta test plan and its post analysis documentation including the images of assembly of the hardware on the car.